Handwriting Classes for Class 1 Students

 How often do regular sessions usually run?

-A normal support reference uses 8 sessions per month.
+A normal guidance reference uses 8 sessions per month.
 Each session is about 45 minutes.

 Are worksheets and feedback included?

 Yes.
-Guided worksheets, writing checks, and progress feedback are included in the support flow.
+Guided worksheets, writing checks, and progress feedback are included in the guidance flow.

 How is the quote explained?

-A custom learner-based quote is shared after review/demo because the right support path depends on the learner’s present writing level and support depth.
+A custom learner-based quote is shared after review/demo because the right learning path depends on the learner’s present writing level and guidance depth.

 Call WhatsApp